vmware/vic-product/docs/user_doc/vic_users/example_application.md

 # Example of Creating an Application from a Template #

 This section illustrates how you can provision an application with a PostgreSQL container and a Tomcat container.
-The PostgreSQL container contains a form that use to collect data.
+The PostgreSQL container contains a form that collects data.
 The Tomcat container stores the data that is collected.

 ## Prerequisities ##